- Food and Cooking»

 Step 7: Squeeze a good amount of ketchup into a little sauce dish.
 Then add two teaspoons of Aji Mirin and stir.
 Add to the skillet with the veggies.
 Cook for a few minutes, stirring occasionally.
 Then sprinkle with dried parsley flakes and stir.
 Turn off the skillet and leave the ingredients there.

 * If you find that you are out of ketchup you can substitute it with tomato sauce that comes in those little cans.
 One little can will do the trick.
 Still add two teaspoons of Aji Mirin to the tomato sauce and stir before adding to the skillet with the veggies.
 You can even use both tomato sauce and a little bit of ketchup together with Aji Mirin.
 Either way the taste will be delicious.

 Step 8: When the cabbage in the pot is tender enough add all the ingredients from the skillet to the pot.
 Then add a slice of butter and stir everything with a spatula.
 Cook for a few more minutes and then turn off the heat and let the soup sit for a little bit.
-Then pour some soup into a bowl, add a tablespoon of sour cream and enjoy with some fresh black bread.
+Then pour some soup into a bowl, add a tablespoon of sour cream and enjoy with some fresh black bread and butter.

 © 2011 Lena Kovadlo